City View Restaurant Restaurant Review, San Francisco, 94111

-City View Restaurant is a Chinese dim sum restaurant near San Francisco’s financial district that only serves lunch.
+City View Restaurant is a Chinese dim sum restaurant near San Francisco’s Financial district and Chinatown. that only serves lunch.
 It is located in an alley, so few people happen to pass by it.
 They do not lists prices on their menu, but their prices are far lower than well known Yank Sing’s.
 They use the old school dim sum cart and server system.
-Their dim sum select is limited.
+Their dim sum selection is limited.
+Our last visit was in the middle of 2011.

 Decor, Vibe – Modern clean decor with a super long beautiful painting on the wall.
 About 75% non Asians were dining.
 People of all ages, tourists, familes, friend get togethers.